ohookins/pmacctstats/README.markdown

 Import of pmacct data
 ---------------------

+### Configuration file
 Please create a configuration file, "/etc/pmacctstats.conf" containing the following information:

     [main]
-    networks = '192.0.2.0/24'
+    networks = 192.0.2.0/24,fe80::/64

     [source]
-    database = 'pmacct'
+    database = pmacct
-    host = 'localhost'
+    host = localhost
-    username = 'pmacct'
+    username = pmacct
-    password = 'secret'
+    password = secret

     [destination]
-    database = 'pmacctstats'
+    database = pmacctstats
-    host = 'localhost'
+    host = localhost
-    username = 'pmacctstats'
+    username = pmacctstats
-    password = 'secret'
+    password = secret

-It at least needs to be readable by the user you run pmacctstats as.
+* It at least needs to be readable by the user you run pmacctstats as.
+* Multiple local network designations must be comma-separated.
+* IPv4 and IPv6 are supported.

+### Importing
 * lib/summarise.rb contains the logic for importing the traffic data.
 * You can (in fact MUST right now) run it manually from rake:
     * rake summarise